naimazhusupova/Project-Dashboard-Covid/README.md

 [![SWH](https://archive.softwareheritage.org/badge/swh:1:dir:4344038aa64c26473fefb27c4dd8cca0c4748fc3/)](https://archive.softwareheritage.org/swh:1:dir:4344038aa64c26473fefb27c4dd8cca0c4748fc3;origin=https://github.com/naimazhusupova/Project-Dashboard-Covid;visit=swh:1:snp:2f48c1ea827e9550fc13ff660892cbac08d5a9a4;anchor=swh:1:rev:e9ceed24df5c4a852c30a152e7a741dbfdad9efc)

-This project repo contains the description, tools and instructions to replicate our dashboard with information about Covid-19.
+This project repository contains the description, tools and instructions to replicate our dashboard with information about Covid-19.

 For this dashboard we use Streamlit for the vizualization based on a dataset [COVID-19 Dataset by Our World in Data](https://github.com/owid/covid-19-data/blob/master/public/data/README.md)